 Common system administration tasks with dd

-- securely erase boot block or a section of a disk
+securely erase boot block, section of a disk or whole disk/partition

 Basic dd command syntax